Feodor0090/nmania/README.md

 ### Recommended devices
 9.3 or ^3 Symbian device with keyboard is recommended (E5, E6, E7, E72).
 ### Emulators
 - `J2ME Loader` has major problems with native UI, but playable.
-Use OTG or BT keyboard, 640x360 is recommended.
+Use OTG or BT keyboard.
+640x360 is recommended.
 Your working folder is likely `/storage/emulated/0/Data/Sounds/nmania/`.
+- `PhoneME` is partially playable, has major problems with input/gameplay/music synchronization and files.
 - `KEmulator` is not compatible due to broken multimedia API.
 - [`KEmulator nnmod`](http://nnproject.cc/kem/) is partially playable.
 Skin settings are not functional, multihold is not propertly supported.
 ### Devices compatibility tracker